AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 Conversion of chain-weight between PoW chains can work \emph{if and only if} we can convert between \emph{work} (i.e., hashes) done on each chain -- given an appropriate context.
 For a given PoW block, the network knows exactly how much work is implied by that block -- the expected number of hashes to produce it.
 Thus, for PoW chains, there is an exact conversion between \emph{work and confirmations} (for some context at some point in time).
-Over short time-scales, this conversion ratio is approximately constant (in general it's a function that accepts a timestamp as input).
+Over short time-scales, this conversion ratio is approximately constant (in general it's a function that takes a timestamp as an input parameter).
 Thus, \emph{chain-weight} (as represented in figures via $\Sigma_w$, e.g. \autoref{fig:dag-ex1-full}) can be represented either in something like \emph{hashes} or \emph{difficulty} \textbf{or} chain-weight can simply be in terms of \emph{confirmations}.

 \aside{